Texiwill/aac-lib/isolib/README.md

 for more items.

 ### ChangeLog
+1.2.1 - Upgrades to better detect proper ProBD and reorder commands to remove error.

 1.2.0 - Upgrades for Fedora 33

 1.0.2 - Ignored ASCII trademarks in uncompress/bad format list